sungmen999/CassiaSDKGuideClone/Error-Messages.md

+**NOTE**: For Connect and Pair APIs, avoid calling a new API before the previous API call has finished, otherwise the router will respond with a “chip is busy” error.

-For HTTP 500 error, the following are the common error messages:
+For HTTP 500 error, the following are the common error codes:

 | <img width="1580"><div>Message</div> | <img><div>Description</div> |
 | --------------- |------------------|